RyanBerliner/ryanberliner.github.io/_posts/2021-01-09-rc-car-object-detector-take-1.md

 I'm using [imageai](https://imageai.readthedocs.io/en/latest/) as a layer on top of tensorflow.
 Honestly it's mostly just a copy and paste of their getting started tutorial.
 I trained the data on the images from 2 video clips.
 One from a head mounted GoPro, and one from an iPhone.
 I think I used about 80% of the images for training and the remaining for validation. **Yes, this was a huge (should have been obvious) mistake.** I realized about halfway through annotating a couple thousand images this was a very wrong approach, so it makes sense that I now have a horrible object detector.
 It performs OK on the video clips the training data came from... go figure.

 <div class="youtube-16-9">
-  <iframe src="https://www.youtube-nocookie.com/embed/GtMnB0cJqY0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe src="https://www.youtube-nocookie.com/embed/GtMnB0cJqY0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" title="rc car video with bounding box" allowfullscreen></iframe>
 </div>

 At the beginning I was thinking I'd be able to run this model on the [official traxxas rustler video](https://www.youtube.com/watch?v=WUAOGLq7PBQ) and pick up the car, but as I already mentioned the model was not up for it.
 For all I know it just learned where a car typically is within the track I shot the videos on.
 I need diverse training data.